plgd-dev/doc/content/en/docs/deployment/device-provisioning-service/deployment.md

 ### Client credential flow

-In this flow, the OAuth client is associated with the owner.
-The client must set the owner claim with the owner in the JWT access token.
+In the client credential flow, the OAuth client is linked to its owner.
+To establish this connection, the client must include the owner's details in the JWT access token by setting the `<OWNER_CLAIM>` owner claim.
+This access token serves multiple purposes: as a sign-in token, an authorization code for sign-up, and a refresh token to extend the device's access to the hub.

+When the hub receives the access token, it extracts the owner's information from it.
+To obtain a new access token from the OAuth server, the hub appends the owner as query parameters, using the format `<OWNER_CLAIM>=<OWNER>`.
+This enables the hub to authenticate and retrieve the appropriate access token associated with the owner from the OAuth server.

-When using the `clientCredentials` flow, you cannot use `sub` because the owner will be the OAuth client.
-Therefore, you need to use another claim to identify the owner.
-We need to override default the hub configuration's section with  new `ownerClaim`, dps and web oauth clients:
+In the `clientCredentials` flow, you can't use the `sub` claim because the owner is the OAuth client itself.
+Therefore, you need to utilize another claim to identify the owner.
+By setting the `<OWNER_CLAIM>` to the same value in both the DPS OAuth client and the WWW OAuth client, you establish a connection between the user and their associated DPS devices.
+The same connection via  the `<OWNER_CLAIM>` needs to be applied to all OAuth clients used for accessing hub devices.

-For a mock OAuth2.0 server, we need to add the following values to the `mockoauthserver` section:
+For a mock OAuth2.0 server, we need to override default the hub configuration's section with new `<OWNER_CLAIM>`, DPS and WWW OAuth clients.

 ```yaml
 global: